-On September 1, 2010, IIJ acquired 100% of the equity of IIJ-Global from AT&T Japan for the amount of \(\frac{\psi}{2}\).
-2 billion.
+On September 1, 2010, IIJ acquired 100% of the equity of IIJ-Global from AT&T Japan for the amount of ¥9.2 billion.
 IIJ-Global is incorporated under the laws of Japan.
-IIJ-Global provides mainly domestic network outsourcing service businesses, such as WAN services which are mainly provided to approximately 1,600 domestic corporate customers.
-To fulfill the demands of our Japanese clients that are headed abroad to expand their overseas business, the Group is now enhancing its business abroad, and along with this Group overseas business strategy, IIJ-Global has opened a representative office in Bangkok and established a 100% owned subsidiary in Shanghai to offer mainly global WAN services.
-As of March 31, 2012, IIJ-Global had 249 employees, 12 of whom were seconded from IIJ.
+IIJ-Global provides mainly domestic network outsourcing service businesses, such as WAN services.
+To fulfill the demands of our Japanese clients that are headed abroad to expand their overseas business, IIJ-Global is now enhancing its business abroad in Asia with four IIJ's subsidiaries of IIJ Global Solutions China Inc., IIJ Global Solutions Hong Kong Ltd., IIJ Global Solutions Singapore Pte.
+Ltd. and IIJ Global Solutions (Thailand) Co., Ltd. As of March 31, 2013, IIJ-Global had 278 employees, 17 of whom were seconded from IIJ.